MarounGrey-Notes/Tech-Interview-Preparation/Reverse Interview Questions/Company Culture & Core Values.md

 ❌ We usually eat at our desks while working.
 Taking a full lunch hour is frowned upon when things are busy.
 (Not having space for breaks or boundaries between work/personal life is unhealthy.)

+# How often is overtime work expected?
+✅ Overtime is rare here and fully optional.
+Leadership values maintaining a sustainable pace and work-life balance.

+❌ Our "always on" client-focused culture means 50+ hour work weeks are typical and weekend work is standard during busy periods and releases.

+# How do you handle promotions and advancements for top talent?
+✅ We have defined grade levels, competencies and pathways mapped for growth in engineering and tech strategy roles.
+Top performers get visibility through our talent review program.

+❌ Our start-up culture means titles and roles are very fluid.
+Even stellar performers tend to get assigned more work rather than clear promotions.
+Company first, personal career second.

+# How do you handle being understaffed on key projects?
+✅ Leadership owns this and makes the hard resourcing decisions to reprioritize or descope existing commitments to fit team bandwidth.
+Your project scope is protected.

+❌ When understaffed, we expect team heroes to step up with extra hours and weekends as needed until the next hire comes on board.
+Plans stretch to meet commitments by any means.